sugarfig/p5-template/README.md

 Layers can help create a sense of complexity!
 To do so, comment out the `background()` function in your `draw()` function.
 This will prevent the screen from being covered by the background color each frame.

+#### Q: How can I create a gradient of colors?

+You might to check out https://p5js.org/reference/#/p5/lerpColor.
+Also useful: https://p5js.org/reference/#/p5/map

 #### Q: Is my brush a tool for the user to create art, or is the brush a work of art in itself?

 🤯